 Isn’t it amazing how powerful our brains are?
 We can choose to counteract negative effects on the brain, improve our memory and lower our stress through activities such as mindfulness, learning a new skill and physical exercise.

-This is where Sophrology can be an essential tool for personal growth, allowing us to develop a more positive perspective and readily acknowledge that life has its ebbs and flows.
-Sophrology as a mental wellbeing technique balances mind, body and consciousness, removing blockages and opening us to positive transformation, starting from becoming more aware of our body and how we can reach a state of calm.
+This is where Sophrology can be an essential tool for personal growth and self-development, supporting us as we find a more positive perspective and readily acknowledge that life has its ebbs and flows.
+Sophrology as a mental wellbeing practice helps balance mind and body as we journey towards positive transformation, starting from becoming more aware of our body and how we can reach a state of calm, to transforming our mindset and learning to take control of how we feel in our daily life.

 Once you’ve set a positive intention, try this easy Sophrology exercise, called the Positive Breathing Scan:

 Invite a word aligned to your intention, like confidence, into your mind on your inhale and when you exhale, send that positive intention into your head and face.
-Mentally repeat your word to yourself as you continue to breathe: inhale confidence and invite it to reach every part of your body as you breathe out.
-Breathe through this repeating until you feel your breath get deeper and your body relax further.
-The more you do this, the more you can feel the release of negativity in your body then your mind, eventually being able to listen to what your consciousness is guiding you to do.
+Mentally repeat your word to yourself as you continue to breathe.
+Inhale confidence and invite it to reach every part of your body as you breathe out.
+Breathe through this, repeating until you feel your breath get deeper and your body relax further.
 When you are ready to stop, pause and acknowledge all the positive sensations in your body.

 If you want to try this exercise with a 10-minute audio guide, you can download it here.